andrewsil1/NexysPsram/readme.txt

 -- Andy Silverman, 7/31/2014

 Revision List:
+7/17/2019: Was having trouble with System Cache again in Vivado 2019.1 (probably earlier as well), so recreated the AXI interface module
+           using the latest AXI memory master sample IP in Vivado and the cache errors appear to have stopped.
+I didn't change any core logic, but the latest VHDL uses the numeric std library instead of a different flavor, so perhaps there was some subtle difference.
 9/2/2014:  Fixed a bug that could cause memory data corruption if a read and a write transaction were initiated in exactly the same
            bus cycle.
 This was discovered when using the core in conjunction with the Xilinx System Cache IP rather than connecting it directly to the Microblaze DC and/or IC AXI buses.
 8/3/2014:  Further validated with Xilinx AXI Protocol Checker and fixed an issue with RLAST generation.

 Features:
 - Created from the Xilinx Vivado 2014.2 AXI IP creation sample, and derived from their original block RAM implementation.